237Codes/manyaka_portfolio_website/README.md

 When creating the experience section, I decided to try out the react vertical component and I noticed a few things

 1- The vertical component is hidden by default.
-I firstly tried to set <VerticalTimelineElement visible={true}>.
+I first tried to set <VerticalTimelineElement visible={true}>.
-This creates a new problem which does not allow me do animations since I forced the timeline component to display true, it display is always visible
+This creates a new problem which does not allow me to do animations since I forced the timeline component to display true, its display is always visible

 # Project section